yuntijs/bff-sdk-generator/README.md

-# bff-sdk-template
+# bff-sdk-generator

-template for bff sdk
+generator for bff sdk

 ```bash
 # you should npm login first or run `npm set` command first, like: npm set //dev-npm.tenxcloud.net/:_authToken=xxxxx